sguox002/leetcode/leetcode-all.md

 - use vector to store parent
 - use hashmap to store parent

+<<-1101	The Earliest Moment When Everyone Become Friends    		66.8%	Medium
+union-find
+->>
 <<-1135	Connecting Cities With Minimum Cost    		58.6%	Medium
 greedy: try smallest edge first, MST using union find.
 ->>